 Last Name Preferences

 Your last name, on the other hand, serves as a connection to your family history and ancestry.
-While first names are often the focus of individual identity, last names can carry a weight of collective identity, representing familial lineage and social ties.
+While first names are the focus of individual identity, last names can carry a weight of collective identity, representing familial lineage and social ties.
 Sometimes, a last name change can indicate a significant life event, such as marriage, adoption, or establishing a new identity altogether.

 Arai and Thoursie from Stockholm University found that name changes, such as adopting more local-sounding surnames, could substantially improve earnings for immigrants, signifying the influence of last names on social and economic integration.
 Furthermore, research also suggests that easier-to-pronounce last names may result in more positive evaluations from others, which can impact various aspects of your personal and professional life.